ruggi/konf/README.md

 # konf

-A simple and straightforward configuration files loader.
+A simple and straightforward configuration files manager.

 ## Description